Aboard Ave Maria

 This tour offers the chance to choose if pedalling alone or with the whole group, following the tour leader.
 When booking the tour please specify the option chosen.

-If you want to cycle independently, you are free to do it by following the roadbook and maps you have been given.
+If you want to cycle independently, you are free to do it by following the App we will provide you.
 In case of an emergency you can contact the tour leader over the phone.
 If you change your mind during the week and you want to join the guided tour, please inform the tour leader the evening before.

 If you choose the guided option, the tour leader will be always present during breakfast and dinner and will cycle with you every day.

 Our tour leaders are carefully selected and rigourously trained by Girolibero.
 They are all multi-lingual, and speak at least English and German.
 They are experienced enthusiastic travelers who have a true passion for sharing their love of the outdoors, peoples, cultures and local food.
 Thanks to their knowledge of the territory, they can give you useful hints and help you appreciate the place you are visiting.
 Of course they love cycling and will be happy to give you some advice on how to correctly use the bicycle gears and whenever necessary they can fix a flat tyre.
 As we like to say, our tour leaders are AOC (Controlled Designation of Origin), and will help you explore the land and live an unforgettable experience.

 14 Client reviews